Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.4.2.a) #formatLink("https://github.com/dysphorLia/SensoryFriendlyResourcePack")[dysphorLia's Sensory Friendly Resource Pack]
 - A.4.2.b) #formatLink("https://github.com/shnenanigans/quieter-mc-sounds")[shenanigans' Quieter Sounds Resource Pack]
 - A.4.2.c) If you need an accommodation that is not covered by the packs listed above, please open a thread.
 You may be whitelisted to play with a resource pack which is otherwise not allowed.
-A.4.3.
-Non-accessibility resource packs may be used if and only if they only modify the following resources under the following circumstances and do so in a way wherein a competitive advantage is not attained.
+A.4.3) Non-accessibility resource packs may be used if and only if they only modify the following resources under the following circumstances and do so in a way wherein a competitive advantage is not attained.
 - The textures that can be modified constitute:
 - A.4.3.a) Using the 1.14+ netherrack texture on older versions/in programmer art
 - A.4.3.b) Changing the text of the End Poem
-- A.4.3.c) Changing the Title Screen's background image and/or splash text
+- A.4.3.c) Changing the Title Screen's background image and splash text
-- A.4.3.d) Changing the Ender Dragon's death sound and/or sound volume
+- A.4.3.d) Changing the Ender Dragon's death sound and sound volume
 - A.4.3.e) Changing the bossbar text
 - A.4.3.f) Changing the colour scheme of the GUI background to a non-transparent solid colour or colour gradient
 - A.4.3.g) Changing the chest and trapped chest textures to their Christmas variants
 - A.4.3.h) Changing the default Player skin or cape texture.
 - A.4.3.i) Clarification: You must not modify the textures of the health bar, hunger bar, or XP bar whatsoever.
-- A.4.3.j) Clarification: Better grass/lower grass on the sides of blocks must not be used, whether accomplished through Optifine or a resource pack (this includes podzol, nylium, and similar blocks).
+- A.4.3.j) Clarification: Better grass/lower grass on the sides of blocks must not be used, whether accomplished through OptiFine or a resource pack (this includes podzol, nylium, and similar blocks).
 - A.4.3.k) Changing the vignette to a fully transparent texture.
 A.4.4) <A.4.4> Any resource packs not outlined by A.4.1-A.4.3 are banned.\
 #entangled[Entangled Rule(s):]\
 #entangled[A.4.4 is nullified by: ] #entangledRule("CE20.1.2.a")\
 A.4.5) If any non-vanilla resource pack that modifies vanilla resources is used at any point during a run, a download link to that exact resource pack must be provided in the submission.
-This does not apply to resource packs that exclusively replace mod assets (ex.
-SeedQueue resource packs).\
+This does not apply to resource packs that exclusively replace mod assets (e.g. SeedQueue resource packs).\
 A.4.6) Resource packs which replace mod assets that are not meant to replace vanilla ones may be used.\
 This includes but is not limited to:
 - A.4.6.a) SeedQueue lock images